Buckland Abbey: Monastic history

+The British Library holds the Buckland Book (BL Harley MS 2931), a 15th-century "customary" from the abbey that was acquired by the British Museum library in 1753.
+In 2025 it was reported that the book was found to contain a collection of plainchant that had been copied into it in the early 16th century and that would have been used by Robert Derkeham, the abbey’s choir master and organist.

 Abbots

 Post monastic history

-In 1541 Henry sold Buckland to Sir Richard Grenville the Elder (Sewer of the Chamber to Henry VIII, poet, soldier, last Earl Marshall of Calais) who, working with his son Sir Roger Greynvile (Gentleman of the Privy Chamber of Henry VIII, Captain of the ill-fated Mary Rose), began to convert the abbey into a residence, renaming it Buckland Greynvile.
-Sir Roger died in 1545 when the Mary Rose heeled over in a sudden squall while the English Fleet was engaged with the French Fleet in the Narrow Sea off Portsmouth.
+In 1541 Henry sold Buckland to Sir Richard Grenville the Elder (Sewer of the Chamber to Henry VIII, poet, soldier, last Earl Marshal of Calais) who, working with his son Sir Roger Grenville (Gentleman of the Privy Chamber of Henry VIII, captain of the ill-fated Mary Rose), began to convert the abbey into a residence, renaming it Buckland Greynvile or Grenville.
+Sir Roger died in 1545 when the Mary Rose heeled over in a sudden squall while the English fleet was engaged with the French fleet in the English Channel off Portsmouth.
 He left a son aged 3, also named Richard Grenville, who completed the conversion in 1575–76.

-After being owned by the family for 40 years, Buckland Greynvile was sold by Sir Richard the Younger to two intermediaries in 1581, who unknown to Grenyvile, were working for Drake, whom he despised.
+After being owned by the family for 40 years, Buckland Greynvile was sold by Sir Richard the younger to two intermediaries in 1581, who unknown to Grenville, were working for Sir Francis Drake, whom he despised.
+By this point its value had increased to £3400.

 The abbey is unusual in that the church was retained as the principal component of the new house whilst most of the remainder was demolished, which was a reversal of the normal outcome with this type of redevelopment.
+The main external changes were the demolition of the transepts, to let light into a central hall under the tower, and the addition of a new service wing on the south side.